Article

 What is internal communication?

-Internal communication is the transmission of information within a company or organization to its employees.
-A strategic internal communication strategy builds a culture that makes employees feel part of the ‘family’.
+Internal communication is the transmission of information within an organization to its employees.
+A strategic internal communication strategy builds a corporate culture that makes employees feel part of the ‘family.’
 Taking this one step further, internal communication is the backbone of the success of a business since an internal comms plan helps create alignment and informed employees.
+Furthermore, employing a tailored approach with specific communication channels for different departments enhances the relevance and effectiveness of communication.

-Each organization necessitates a meticulously crafted internal communication strategy to effectively establish connections with its employees.
+Each organization necessitates a strategic and meticulously crafted internal communication plan to effectively establish connections with its employees.

 What’s the goal of internal communication?

 There may be many goals, but the main goal of internal communication is to ensure all employees understand the company goals, and where they fit within the organization.
 Employees need to know clear roles and responsibilities.
-Good internal communication provides clear, understandable information.
+A strategic internal communication plan provides clear, understandable messages that align with overall company objectives.
+This ensures that staff not only comprehend their personal roles but also how their contributions impact the broader organizational goals and desired outcomes.

 When we look at the success of a business, one of the key factors is that the employer understands the importance of internal communication.
-Employees who know what their company or organization is doing and where it’s going are far more likely to be motivated than those who are out of the loop.
+A strategic internal communication plan helps cultivate a positive corporate culture, ensuring that employees know what their organization is doing and where it’s going.
+This awareness makes them far more likely to be motivated than those who are out of the loop.

 Successful internal communication doesn’t happen on its own.
-The employer has to acknowledge the need for a strategy, define it, and put it in place.
+The employer has to acknowledge the need for a strategic plan, define it, and put it in place.
 The main internal communication strategy objectives should be:

 • Offering clear and cohesive information about the business objectives